MutsuNoKami/SlashGame/README.md

 # SlashGame
 This is a game I made for school
 It is a platformer game where you can attack enemies with a myriad of different combos.
-It was made in Unity 5.6.3p1
+It was made in Unity 5.6.3p1 and coded in C# with MonoDevelop as the IDE